 Countless physician groups are grappling with how best to introduce and leverage genomics in their practices.

-With good reason.
-Precision medicine appears to be an unstoppable force that could revolutionize how physicians diagnose and treat patients.
+Countless physician groups are grappling with how best to introduce and leverage genomics in their practices.
+And with good reason as precision medicine appears to be an unstoppable force that could revolutionize how physicians diagnose and treat patients.

 So, how do you get started?

 The most critical step in launching your program is understanding what value precision medicine brings to your practice, and where it can have greatest impact from both a clinical and business perspective.

 The medical benefits in both these examples are obvious.
 Emily’s physician can relieve her worries by learning which genetic variants she has inherited and which she has not.
 Rather than conducting unnecessary or early screening for conditions she may not be at elevated risk for, her physician reduces unnecessary costs and the possibility of associated side effects or complications.
 Likewise, if his physician discovers the most effective drug immediately, Carlos has a shorter length of stay (if hospitalized) and fewer follow-up visits for medication adjustments.
 Plus, he feels less pain, heals faster, and gets back to a higher quality of life sooner.

 The net-net: Lower cost of care and better outcomes faster.
 This translates not only into happy patients and higher satisfaction ratings, but also improved quality scores and a healthy bottom line for practices participating in accountable care organizations (ACOs) and shared savings programs.
 According to independent healthcare consultant Bryon Cipriani, one study has shown that practices can save $1,100-1,600 per patient per year when genomic testing is done.

 The reimbursement landscape